History of Real Madrid CF: Establishment of La Liga

 Madrid won its first Primera División title in the 1931–32 season finishing the league unbeaten.
 They retained the title the following year equaling Athletic Bilbao for most league title wins, and were close to clinching the domestic double, but lost the 1933 Copa del Presidente de la República final (Note: The Copa del Rey, as it was known for the most part of its history, was renamed to Copa del Presidente de la República by the Second Spanish Republic in 1932 and then to Copa del Generalísimo by the Francoist government in 1939.) to Athletic Bilbao 1–2.
-After a gap of 17 years, the club would secure their 6th domestic cup in 1934 defeating Valencia 2–1.
-Madrid won their 7th Copa in 1936 losing to Barcelona 2–1.
+After a gap of 17 years, the club would secure their sixth domestic cup in 1934 defeating Valencia 2–1.
+Madrid won their seventh Copa in 1936, defeating Barcelona 2–1.
 The club consistently finished as runners-up in La Liga between 1933–34 and 1935–36.
-In the regional championship, Madrid won a record 8 consecutive Campeonato Regional Centro titles between 1928–29 and 1935–36, winning a record 23 regional championships in total.
+In the regional championship, Madrid won a record eight consecutive Campeonato Regional Centro titles between 1928–29 and 1935–36, winning a record 23 regional championships in total.
 No football competitions were held in Spain for three seasons between 1936–37 and 1938–39 due to the Spanish Civil War.
-Madrid finished 4th in the 1939–40 La Liga season, the first one held after the Civil War.
+Madrid finished fourth in the 1939–40 La Liga season, the first one held after the Civil War.
 The 1939 Campeonato Mancomunado Centro, where Madrid finished runners-up to Athletic-Aviación, was the last edition of the regional championship.
 The club reached the final of the 1940 Copa del Generalísimo but finished runners-up.
 On 1 January 1941, Madrid Football Club changed their name to Real Madrid Club de Fútbol and restored the royal crown on their crest.

-Real Madrid finished 6th, 2nd and 10th in the league in 1940–41, 1941–42 and 1942–43 respectively.
+Real Madrid finished sixth, second and tenth in the league in 1940–41, 1941–42 and 1942–43 respectively.
 On 13 June 1943, Madrid beat Barcelona 11–1 in a controversial second leg match of the 1943 Copa del Generalísimo semi-finals.
 It remains the largest victory margin in the history of El Clásico.
-According to football writer Sid Lowe, "There have been relatively few mentions of the game [since] and it is not a result that has been particularly celebrated in Madrid.
+According to football writer Sid Lowe: "There have been relatively few mentions of the game [since] and it is not a result that has been particularly celebrated in Madrid.
 Indeed, the 11–1 occupies a far more prominent place in Barcelona's history.
 This was the game that first formed the identification of Madrid as the team of the dictatorship and Barcelona as its victims."
-Fernando Argila, Barcelona's reserve goalkeeper from the 1943 match, said, "There was no rivalry.
+Fernando Argila, Barcelona's reserve goalkeeper from the 1943 match, said: "There was no rivalry.
 Not, at least, until that game."
 Madrid lost to Athletic Bilbao 0–1 in the final.